SaraFreitas-dev/Sabotage-Express/README.md

 ![Win Screen](docs/screenshots/win.png)

-Run out of time before completing the path, and the train arrives safely — sabotage failed.
+Run out of time before completing the path, and the train arrives safely — Watch an animation of the failed sabotage.

 ![Lose Screen](docs/screenshots/lose.png)